 - Anatomy: Ankle/Foot; Elbow; Hand/Wrist; Hip/Pelvis/Thigh; Knee; Shoulder; Spine; Tibia/Fibula

 - Practice Management

-All abstracts selected for podium or poster presentation must be submitted in manuscript form to AJSM, or OJSM.
-Abstracts previously published (even in AJSM) are not eligible for presentation at an AOSSM meeting.
-All podium presentations and posters presented at a Society meeting become the property of The American Journal of Sports Medicine and/or Orthopedic Journal of Sports Medicine (OJSM) and will be considered for publication.
-The AJSM or OJSM must decline publication of a manuscript before it can be submitted elsewhere.
-If one has already submitted a manuscript to AJSM and it has been accepted for publication, presenters are urged to communicate with AJSM staff and request that publication be deferred until after the AOSSM meeting in question.
-AJSM staff will do their best to accommodate all such requests.
+All abstracts selected for podium or poster presentation must be submitted in manuscript form to one of the AOSSM journals: The American Journal of Sports Medicine, The Orthopaedic Journal of Sports Medicine, Sports Health, or The Video Journal of Sports Medicine.
+Abstracts previously published are not eligible for presentation at an AOSSM meeting.
+The submitted manuscript must be declined by an AOSSM journal before it can be submitted elsewhere.
+If one has already submitted a manuscript to an AOSSM journal and it has been accepted for publication, presenters are urged to communicate with journal staff and request that publication be deferred until after the AOSSM meeting in question.
+Staff will do their best to accommodate all such requests.

-AJSM Policy for Violation of AJSM first publication rights of Society research presentations.
+Policy for Violation of AOSSM first publication rights of Society research presentations.

 All authors are held accountable.

-All authors will also be barred for one year from submitting a manuscript for publication to AJSM.
+All authors will also be barred for one year from submitting a manuscript for publication to any of the AOSSM journals.

-Repeat offenders will bear the same consequences for five years of submission cycles each for the AOSSM Annual Meeting and AOSSM Specialty Day and five years at AJSM.
+Repeat offenders will bear the same consequences for five years of submission cycles each for the AOSSM Annual Meeting and AOSSM Specialty Day and five years at each of the journals.